 Pupil Premium Spending

 Pupil Premium is used in a number of ways; to finance interventions, to purchase resources, and to provide enrichment.
 The school spends money on quality interventions, delivered by highly skilled members of staff.
 These interventions take place both in and out of the classroom, and occur both during and at the end of the school day.
 Pupil premium money is also spent on the resources needed to deliver interventions to the highest quality.
 Enrichment activities, such as Young Enterprise day, music tuition, Forest Schools and subsidies for school trips and Year 6 residential all aim to improve pupil enjoyment and have an impact on the quality of reading, writing and maths.
 Our Pupil Premium spending is monitored termly, to assess whether the interventions and resources are having an impact on the children.
 We monitor whether each intervention is making a difference and alter our spending to ensure positive outcomes.
-There are more details of how this money is spent on our spreadsheet for Pupil Premium.

 Great academic success depends on great attendance.
 We want to make sure that all our children attend school every day and on time.
 We have extra adults on our doors to meet and greet our children with friendly smiles so that children make a positive start to their learning and really enjoy arriving at school.
 We offer support and signposting to families who may be struggling to meet our high attendance targets.